 Hello there!
 I have tutored people in the past and have led discussion sessions for mathematics college courses from calculus I up to linear algebra.
-I like to keep my mind sharp and I love seeing people get to know and appreciate math like I do, so tutoring on the side might actually be beneficial!
+I like to keep my mind sharp and I love seeing people get to know and appreciate math as I do.

 He's a good tutor and is easy to understand.

 I get to know them first!
 I want to know their motivations and use said motivations to help me help them.

 I have a doctorate in mathematics and currently tutor on the side.

 $40-50 per hour.
 It went up from before after I got my degree :)

 I started tutoring when I was in high school.
 I had decent grades and some family friends knew about it.
 The rest is history.

 I do 1-on-1 tutoring with mainly high schoolers, but I have also tutored middle schoolers and adults trying to return to school.

 Getting a random text from current/former students telling me how well they did with a recent test or finishing their course strong always makes my day.